Blosc/blogsite/posts/ndim-reductions.rst

 NumPy is widely recognized for its ability to perform efficient computations and manipulations on multidimensional arrays.
 This library is fundamental for many aspects of data analysis and science due to its speed and flexibility in handling numerical data.
 However, when datasets reach considerable sizes, working with uncompressed data can result in prolonged access times and intensive memory usage, which can negatively impact overall performance.

-Python-Blosc2 leverages the power of NumPy to perform reductions on compressed multidimensional arrays.
+`Python-Blosc2 <https://www.blosc.org/python-blosc2>`_ leverages the power of NumPy to perform reductions on compressed multidimensional arrays.
 But, by compressing data with Blosc2, it is possible to reduce the memory and storage space required to store large datasets, while maintaining fast reduction times.
 This is especially beneficial for systems with memory constraints, as it allows for faster data access and operation.

 In this blog, we will explore how Python-Blosc2 can perform data reductions in in-memory `NDArray <https://www.blosc.org/python-blosc2/reference/ndarray.html>`_ objects (or any other object fulfilling the `LazyArray interface <https://www.blosc.org/python-blosc2/reference/lazyarray.html>`_) and how the speed of these operations can be optimized by using different chunk shapes, compression levels and codecs.
 We will then compare the performance of Python-Blosc2 with NumPy.

+**Note**: The code snippets shown in this blog are part of a `Jupyter notebook <https://github.com/Blosc/python-blosc2/blob/main/doc/getting_started/tutorials/04.reductions.ipynb>`_ that you can run on your own machine.
+For that, you will need to install a recent version of Python-Blosc2: `pip install 'blosc2>=3.0.0b3'`; feel free to experiment with different parameters and share your results with us!

 The 3D array
 ------------